14 Best Instagram Growth Tools That Actually Work (Updated May 2026)

 ManyChat automates Instagram DM conversations.
 You can set up flows triggered by specific keywords — for example, when someone comments "LINK" on your Reel, ManyChat automatically sends them a DM with the URL.

 This is not a bot in the spammy sense.
 ManyChat's automations are triggered by genuine user actions, and the responses can be personalized.
 It is widely used by creators for lead magnets, product launches, and content distribution.
-The free plan covers up to 1,000 contacts.
-Paid plans start at $15/month.

 Native Engagement Tools